 - Allows for the creation of an entirely new reality.

-AR allows you to superimpose text, images, video, and even 3D models onto the world.
+AR allows you to use your smartphone, tablet, or AR headset to superimpose text, images, video, and even 3D models onto the world.
 In other words, AR adds to — or augments — reality.
 Two popular examples include Snapchat filters (think dog ears appearing on your face) and Pokémon Go (where gamers use their phone or tablet to catch Pokémon that seemingly appear in front of them).

 There are three types of AR: